membraneframework/membrane_rtmp_plugin/README.md

 - H264 for video
 - AAC for audio

-## TCP Server

-It's a simple implementation of tcp server.
-It opens a tcp port and listens for incoming connections.
-For each new connection, a user-provided function is executed.

 ### Prerequisites

 In order to successfully build and install the plugin, you need to have **ffmpeg == 4.4** installed on your system